bibliosansfrontieres/doc-koombook-training/pages/02.quels-usages/02.pourquoi_le_choisir/default.en.md

+---
-# Why use the KoomBook?
+title: Why use the KoomBook?
+---

 ## In summary...
 * Provides media and educational resources tailored to its users.
 * Allows access to pre-loaded content via wifi or fiber-optics.